Currencies of Puerto Rico: Banco Español de Puerto Rico

 Note: Printed by: American Bank Note Company.
 New York.

 Series C (did not circulate under Spanish control) bills were issued with a release date of "May 1, 1900", some were over stamped with "Moneda Americana" (American money) in bold red letters.

 During this timeframe, they produced 100-peso banknotes featuring the lamb, Puerto Rico's official emblem.
 The bank was inaugurated on February 1, 1890, with Juan Róspide y Navarro and José Manuel López Sainz as governor and vice governor respectively.
 The Royal Decree permitted the issuing of paper money in denominations of 5, 10, 20, 50, 100 and 200 pesos.
 These banknotes were manufactured by the American Bank Note Company.
 The original bank was located in San Juan, with a second one being established in Mayagüez in 1894.
-Until 1898, the institution issued four series A, B, C and D, though apparently C was put into production after D and didn't circulate under Spanish control.
+Until 1898, the institution issued four series A, B, C and D, though apparently C was put into production after D and did not circulate under Spanish control.
+After the Caja Subalterna was established in the municipality of Mayagüez, some bills were stamped with the word "MAYAGÜEZ".
+The circulation went from 145,000 pesos to 2,250,000 in 1897.
+Metal coins were scarce, and the exclusivity of the currency made it popular among the public.
 Series D began distribution on December 1, 1894; this became the first time that the lamb, which had continued being used since the days of the Sociedad Anónima de Crédito Mercantil de Puerto Rico, was replaced by the profile of Maria Christina of Austria.
+A total of 2,581,285 worth of banknotes with this design were printed.
 The Ministerio de Ultramar issued 1 peso notes in 1895.